 Bonus: these audiobook apps are a great alternative to constantly refreshing your news app.
 Not that I know anything about that.

-Update: We were so excited to hear that while school is out for the quarantine, Audible is offering a large collection of free audiobooks for kids!
-You can filter by age, and they offer everything from baby books to YA.
+I really like the kid selection — you can filter by age, and they offer everything from baby books to YA.
 I think it’s a great screen-free alternative for kids who need an entertainment fix.
 Or parents who need a break from hands-on homeschooling.

-If you’re looking to save money, LibriVox is your best bet.
+If you’re looking to save money, the LibriVox app is your best bet.
 It offers a selection of public domain titles that you can listen at no cost, and while their catalogue is limited, you can find loads of older books and classics.
-It’s a great resource if you’re homeschooling — even temporarily — and looking for reading assignments.
+It’s a great resource for homeschooling parents too, especially if you’re looking for reading assignments.

 Top image: Elice Moore via Unsplash